Bob Sheppard: Legacy

-In 2008 Derek Jeter asked Sheppard to record his at-bat introductions.
+In 2008, Derek Jeter asked Sheppard to record his at-bat introductions.
 The recordings were used to introduce Jeter's home at-bats from the beginning of the 2008 season until his final game at Yankee Stadium on September 25, 2014.
 Sheppard was flattered: "It has been one of the greatest compliments I have received in my career of announcing.
 The fact that he wanted my voice every time he came to bat is a credit to his good judgment and my humility."
 Sheppard's recorded voice also introduced Jeter at the 2010 All-Star Game in Anaheim two days after Sheppard's death.
 Sheppard voices the introduction to The Baseball Experience at the National Baseball Hall of Fame in Cooperstown.

-On September 26, 2013, a recording of Sheppard's introduction, followed by Metallica's Enter Sandman, were played as Mariano Rivera stepped to the mound at Yankee Stadium for the final time.
-His voice has also continued to be used for the opening of the Yankees' annual Old Timers' Day ceremonies.
+On September 26, 2013, a recording of Sheppard's introduction, followed by Metallica's "Enter Sandman", were played as Mariano Rivera stepped to the mound at Yankee Stadium for the final time.